Getalsud Dam: Overview

 The Getalsud Dam is located on the Subarnarekha River.
 The reservoir, with a catchment area of 717 km^{2}, has a full reservoir level of 1,954 ft.
-It was envisaged to meet the drinking water demands of Ranchi city as well as industrial requirements of Heavy Engineering Corporation Ltd at Hatia and other factories.
+It has gross storage capacity of 288.76 million cubic meters (MCM) It was envisaged to meet the drinking water demands of Ranchi city as well as industrial requirements of Heavy Engineering Corporation Ltd at Hatia and other factories.
 The power generation from the Getalsud Dam is stopped once the level reaches to 1917 ft to ensure that sufficient water is available for drinking purposes.
 The nearby areas to dam are also user for picnic spot by the people of Ranchi and Ramghar.
 Also you can find a huge rush during the time of New Year and Chhath.